≡ Menu

 • MRI,

-After this, your vet can get a better understanding as to if your dog has a spinal cord disease, and what the next step should be.
+After this, your vet can better understand if your dog has a spinal cord disease and what the next step should be.

-• Letting him/her swim more (this may only be possible in the beginning),
+• Letting them swim more (this may only be possible in the beginning),

 • Stretching exercises,